 Troubleshooting for conversion balances

-If you're having trouble changing your conversion balances it could be because either your accounts are locked or your historical invoices or bills don't match your conversion balance.
+If you're having trouble changing or saving your conversion balances it could be because either your accounts are locked or your historical invoices or bills don't match your conversion balance.

 - If your accounts haven't been locked or your conversion date is not in a locked period you can update the conversion balances even if you have the Standard role.